 Depending on what type of photographer you are will determine if you need a portable hard drive or not.

-A portable hard drive is just that; portable.
+A portable hard drive is just that—portable.
 It means you can take it with you.
-Then tend to be self-contained enclosures holding an SSD or HDD storage device.
+They tend to be self-contained enclosures holding an SSD or HDD storage device.

 One thing that makes them portable is they only use one cable.
-This cable supplies power and an interface you can use to store your data.
+This cable supplies power and an interface to store your data.

-There are times when I have travelled abroad and taken my internal hard drive extension.
+There are times when I have traveled abroad and taken my internal hard drive extension.
 This was due to already owning it and using a house as a base.
-This allowed me to store and back up each evening.
+This allowed me to store and back up my files each evening.